Muterra/doc-golix/yellowpaper.md

 1. **0x00000001:** SHA512/AES256/RSA4096. **Addressing:** SHA-512. **Signature:** RSASSA-PSS, MGF1+SHA512, public exponent 65537. **Asymmetric encryption:** RSAES-OAEP, MGF1+SHA512, public exponent 65537. **Symmetric encryption:** AES-256 CTR SHA512/AES256/RSA4096. **Deniable exchange:** 2048-bit [Group #14](http://www.ietf.org/rfc/rfc3526.txt) with a generator of 2.

-#### Author signature
+#### 3. Author signature

 Provides assurances of integrity, authenticity, and non-repudiation from the author of the file.
-It is an asymmetric cryptographic signature, generally of the file hash / muid. *For access files, this is a signature of the bitwise XOR of the file hash + inner hash*.
-This is to preserve the security of the author's identity to an outside observer with a dictionary of public keys.
+An asymmetric cryptographic signature of the file hash / muid.

-#### File hash / muid
+#### 4. File hash / muid

 The SHA-512 digest of the entire remaining .eic.
-This is used as the unique content identifier for each file.
-Note that it excludes the magic number and signature (and therefore starts at byte 580)
+This is used as the unique content identifier for each file (the muid).
+Note that it excludes the magic number, cipher suite, signature, and of course itself (and therefore starts at byte 584).

-#### Version numbers
+#### 5. Version numbers

 The version number is a semantic version number (ex.
 1.2.3, where 1 is the major, 2 is the minor, 3 is the patch) encoded as unsigned integers as follows: